InfluencHer Cohort – Nov 14, 2025

 This quarter at Needle’s Eye, we’re exploring what it means to live as ambassadors for Christ in the workplace.
 That conversation continued beautifully during our recent InfluenceHer gathering, where women shared honest, practical wisdom on living out reconciliation in real time at work.

-Our panel featured our three Cohort leaders with our Director of Ministry, Leanne Lytle facilitating:
+Our panel featured three Cohort leaders, with our Director of Ministry, Leanne Lytle facilitating:

 Liz Baker,